Introduction

 Research and studies by organizations such as the American Hair Loss Association and the International Society of Hair Restoration Surgery have identified a wide range of factors that contribute to hair loss.

-Those days are over thanks to follicular unit extraction (FUE).
-In FUE, hair follicles are removed and transplanted one by one.
 While there are a number of different FUE devices (e.g. NetGraft, Artus, SmartGraft), Capily Institute recommends the SmartGraft device and procedure as it produces follicles with higher viability for the transplant.
 Why is this the case?
 The SmartGraft device allows all follicles to be collected, counted, stored in a sterile temperature-controlled and hydrated environment.

 As each follicle is individually extracted it is sent through a tube where it is cleaned and kept in a climate-controlled environment to maintain hydration and viability while waiting to be transplanted.
 As it can take a few hours for the individual follicles to be harvested, depending on the extensiveness of the transplant procedure, other devices may allow the follicles to dry out, reducing their viability.